The Condition of Education: 5 Facts You Should Know

 Want to Make an Even Bigger Difference in the Classroom?

-If you’re interested in becoming a teacher—or want to sharpen your existing skill set—consider earning an online teaching degree from Walden University’s CAEP-accredited Richard W. Riley College of Education and Leadership.
+If you’re interested in becoming a teacher—or want to sharpen your existing skill set—consider earning an online teaching degree from Walden University’s CAEP-accredited Richard W. Riley College of Education and Human Sciences.
 There, you’ll learn from P–12 practitioners and thought leaders with the working insights to help you overcome key challenges facing your classroom, district, and field.